The difficulties patients face

-I have previously discussed the two most basics facts that lay at the foundations of healthcare.
-They are:
+Next, in part two we have discussed two facts that lay at the foundations of healthcare:

 Now, let’s consider the patient.

 The patient is, in principle, all of us.
 Almost every single human being will, sooner or later, consume healthcare.
 Some lucky ones will need it only mildly and occasionally.
-The ones living with some chronic conditions will need it intensively and continuously, throughout their entire lifetimes.
+The ones living with a chronic condition will need it intensively and continuously, throughout their lifetimes.

 Every patient finds herself across spectrums of helplessness and uncertainty.
 Take, for instance, a youngster with a cold.
 She faces a level of helplessness and uncertainty of a different kind than a senior lady with a metastatic cancer tumor.
 Nevertheless, both need help — they need care.